 You may also send the traditional scanned defense forms, or PDFs with electronic signatures – signature images – as attachments to firstname.lastname@example.org.
 Please make sure that all scanned documents are legible.

 Many team projects can be completed online.
-Faculty have been encouraged to learn about Blackboard tools that can facilitate this.
+Faculty are encouraged to learn about Blackboard tools that can facilitate this.
 Students should be provided with the opportunity to participate online without penalty.
 Students are advised to speak with their faculty as soon as possible to make arrangements if needed.
 To learn more about Blackboard tools to achieve traditional and/or non-traditional assignments, please contact UTEP Technology Support at https://www.utep.edu/technologysupport/ServiceCatalog/BB_Faculty.html

 Lectures that are delivered via Blackboard Collaborate should be recorded, captioned, and then made available through Blackboard.
 Lectures in some hybrid “hyflex” courses will also be routinely recorded.
 Those face-to-face courses that do not routinely record will have alternative course delivery available for students via the learning management system.